ttskch/ghsync/README.md

 Then you should go to your server and resolve conflict by hand, and commit and push it.

-After you push it, auto-pull runs because remote GitHub repository is updated just now by you, and this pull will get successful.
+After you push it, auto-pull runs because remote GitHub repository is updated just now by you, and this pulling will get successful.
 Then, ghsync starts observing again automatically.

 ### Daemonize